 I just don’t know how.
 Is my duty first to uphold the nation of Istalam?
 Is it to support my family?
 Is it to the Istal people?
 If I’ve learned nothing else from my father’s life, it’s that those three do not overlap as much as my tutors have taught me.

-But I bow, and I move to the pool of water, where my sister Saiyana waits.
+But I bow and move to the pool of water, where my sister Saiyana waits.

 Saiyana is the closest to me in age, only three years older, and she’s spent more time with me than any of my other sisters.